Giving cash is a direct, dignified, and proven way to reduce poverty

 If you are currently enrolled and would like to share concerns about your interactions with our staff, please email us here and we will respond as soon as we are able.

-No. As a donor, you cannot choose an individual recipient.
-Practically speaking, if we did, we would risk being regulated as a money transfer service and losing our charitable status.
-Philosophically, we work to target people in greatest need, and not those with the most compelling profiles or narratives.
+Practically speaking, if we let you direct funds to a specific person, we would risk being regulated as a money transfer service and losing our charitable status.
+Philosophically, we aim to target the poorest possible recipients, and not those with compelling profiles or narratives.
+Finally, it keeps costs down.